-- ✓ Emphasize equity awards as a significant portion of the performance/incentive component of compensation.
-Long-term equity awards (i.e., the grant date fair value of the restricted stock awarded in 2022 for 2021 performance) and equity incentive awards (i.e., the grant date fair value of RSUs awarded in 2021; the long-term equity awards and equity incentive awards are referred to collectively as the "Equity Awards"), accounted for 92.3% and 92.6% of the performance/incentive based component of compensation awarded to Messrs.
-Callan and Ricketts, respectively, in 2021. - ✓ Equity awards as a significant component of annual base compensation.
-In 2021, Equity Awards, as a percentage of base annual compensation (i.e., salary, cash bonus and the grant date fair value of the Equity Awards), were 52.0% and 58.1% for Messrs.
+- ✓ Use rigorous performance goals.
+Only 76% of the RSUs awarded to our executive officers from 2022 through 2024 would have vested as of December 31, 2024, demonstrating the rigorous conditions established for our equity incentive awards. - Emphasize equity awards as a significant portion of the performance/incentive component of compensation.
+The grant date fair value of long-term equity awards (i.e., the restricted stock awarded in 2025 for 2024 performance) and equity incentive awards (i.e., the RSUs awarded in 2024; the long-term equity awards and equity incentive awards are referred to collectively as the "Equity Awards"), accounted for 89.0% and 88.8% of the performance/incentive based component of compensation awarded to Messrs.
+Callan and Ricketts, respectively, in 2024. - ✓ Equity awards as a significant component of annual base compensation.
+In 2024, the grant date fair value of Equity Awards, as a percentage of base annual compensation (i.e., salary, cash bonus and the grant date fair value of the Equity Awards), were 41.0% and 46.6% for Messrs.
 Callan and Ricketts, respectively. - ✓ Mitigate undue risk in compensation programs.
-The executive compensation program includes features that reduce the possibility of our executive officers, either individually or as a group, making excessively risky business decisions that could maximize short-term results at the expense of longer-term value. - ✓ Balance of short-term and long-term incentives.
+The executive compensation program includes features that reduce the possibility of our executive officers, either individually or as a group, making excessively risky business decisions that could maximize short-term results at the expense of longer-term value - ✓ Balance of short-term and long-term incentives.
 Our incentive programs provide an appropriate balance between shorter and longer-term incentives. - ✓ Capped equity award payouts.
 The number of shares that can be earned pursuant to Equity Awards are capped. - ✓ Independent compensation committee.
 Our compensation committee is comprised entirely of independent directors and it oversees risks with respect to our compensation practices. - ✓ Clawback policy.
-We are entitled to recoup compensation or cause the forfeiture of compensation as more fully described under "- Clawbacks." - ✓ Stock ownership guidelines.
-All of our named executive officers and non-management directors own a meaningful amount of our stock as required by these guidelines see "- Stock Ownership Guidelines." - ✓ Anti-Hedging policy.
-Our policy prohibits our directors, officers, employees and others from engaging in hedging or short sales involving our shares see "- Policy Prohibiting Hedging of our Securities." - ✓ Diversity; Responsiveness to Stockholder's Corporate Governance Comments.
+We are entitled to recoup compensation or cause the forfeiture of compensation as more fully described under "Governance of the Company Clawbacks." - ✓ Stock ownership guidelines.
+All of our named executive officers and non-management directors own a meaningful amount of our stock as required by these guidelines see "Governance of the Company Stock Ownership Guidelines." - ✓ Diversity; Responsiveness to Stockholder's Corporate Governance Comments.
 We are responsive to comments and concerns raised by our stockholders.
 In response to comments raised by stockholders regarding board diversity, we added a highly qualified woman, Karen A. Till, to our board.
 Ms. Till has served as director since 2019 and serves as a member of the audit and nominating committees. - ✓ Board refreshment.
-We have been refreshing our board over the past several years and as a result, immediately following this annual meeting, the median number of years served by our independent directors will be eight.
+As a result of our board refreshment activities, our independent directors have served for a median of ten years.